jessecaunter/project-euler-solutions/README.md

 ## 5. Smallest multiple
 What is the smallest positive number that is evenly divisible by all of the numbers from 1 to 20?

+## 6. Sum square difference
+Find the difference between the sum of the squares of the first one hundred natural numbers and the square of the sum.